Films and Books with a Purpose

-My books and films follow my principle of “Additive Adventure”—when adventure goes beyond exploration to cultural and environmental connections that create a larger conversation of singular and collective human meaning.
+My books and films follow my principle of “Additive Adventure”—where we go beyond exploration to build cultural and environmental connections that catalyze a larger conversation around personal and collective impact and achieve profound results.
 Please read below for details on the donation you are making when you buy a book or film directly from my site.

-Exactly one year after Vertical Ethiopia came out, at the end of a 50-city speaking tour, I received an email from a woman in Vancouver.
+Exactly one year after Vertical Ethiopia came out, in 2008 at the end of a 50-city speaking tour, I received an email from a woman in Vancouver.
 The message had a simple question at its core: could I envision a trip to Ethiopia whereby adventure and education combined to create new stewards of the world?
 That question set off what is now Imagine Ethiopia, an annual journey of education, adventure, and connection with results of over $400,000 raised to fund unique schools in rural Ethiopia.
 It also began a deep relationship between my work and the work of imagine1day.
 Their work is centered around eduction.
 Their impact has no bounds.
 They exemplify commitment, results, and honor– and are the best example I have ever seen of sustainable development work well done in the world.

 More about imagine1day.

 Integrated Rural Development and Nature Conservation– Why?

 Namibia is wild and accessible.
 As one of Africa’s newest independent nations, the country has an opportunity to make large strides with conservation through integration.
 Namibia is doing just that and is leading the world in Community Based Conservation Management.
 Through this movement, local, rural communities join together and create their own land management structure and share the benefits.
 We enjoyed these benefits on our expedition while we made the film.
 I support them further through the work of the Integrated Rural Development and Nature Conservation.

 More about the IRDNC.